+This post is all about New Car Seat Safety Tips and Traffic Jams!
 I take baby safety and Car Seat Safety, seriously, and I practice it every day of the year.
-Whether I am in a traffic jam (check out these traffic jam tips!!!), with fighting kids and tons on my mind or driving on an open road, I try to always ensure my kids are safe in our moving vehicle.
+Whether I am in a traffic jam with fighting kids and tons on my mind or driving on an open road, I try to always ensure my kids are safe in our moving vehicle.

 We can all use reminders about car seat safety tips, including ways parents can become car seat safety pros.
 I know I am not perfect and there are things I am constantly learning about car seats and child/baby safety in the car, on a daily basis.
 This is a good time to brush up on this, for every parent!

 My little one recently transitioned from a baby car seat to a convertible car seat and he could not be any happier!
 I received the wonderfully safe and comfortable NextFit™ Mystique Convertible Car Seat from Chicco.
 This is one VERY nice-looking convertible car seat.